The Nevada Crime of Unlawful Occupancy ("Squatting")

 The best defense to Nevada unlawful occupancy depends on the facts of your case.
 But common defenses to squatting often include:

-- The building wasn't a dwelling.
+- The building was not a dwelling.

 - You had (or reasonably thought you had) permission to reside in the dwelling.